 The connection from our terminal to the truck is a process that does not take longer than 40 minutes, in which the trailer tank is filled with approximately 22 tonnes.

-85% of the LPG that is delivered from our terminal is transported by a network of pipelines owned by a third party to Santiago, where distribution companies fill up the smaller tanks and cylinders for domestic and commercial use.
+85% of the LPG that is delivered from our terminal is transported by a network of pipelines owned by a third party to Santiago, where our customers fill up the smaller tanks and cylinders for domestic and commercial use.

 8. Safety FlareS

-At the Quintero terminal we have two safety flares, one working and the other used as a backup.
-This equipment is an additional safety measure to address a possible pressure increase of the LPG there might be in the storage tanks.
-When there is a variation in the pressure readings, the system will automatically open valves that release the additional pressure towards the flares.
+At the Quintero terminal we have two safety flares.
+This equipment is an additional safety measure to address a potential pressure increase in the storage tanks.
+When increased pressure is not absorbed by the refrigeration unit, the system will automatically open valves that release the additional pressure towards the flares.
 According to protocol, the main flare should be always lit.

 9. Control Room

-In this room we have complete control of our systems throughout our terminal.
+In this room we have complete control of our systems throughout the plant.
 All the Programmable Logic Controller (PLC) units are monitored 24 hours a day, seven days a week.
 Our team is present constantly in this room in order to supervise that the plant is working correctly.